The West Coast PHO Dietitian Service is here to support people, families or whanau who have one or more of the following:

 Ideal for those who enjoy using the internet and want a personalised programme that they can use when it suits them without having to go to a clinic.

-Click on the Melon image to read all the information.
+Click on the video for the information.

 *For those on Green Prescription